 The route is open to all levels of riders.
 It is a nice mix of fast-rolling gravel, sandy parts and short more technical sections, as well as some tarmac to connect everything.
 For more technical sections, our motto is always to ride your bike when you can ride your bike and walk your bike when you need to walk your bike.

 Is there a shorter route option for those who don't want to do the full route?

-Yes, you have the option of doing the Full Moon route, which is 157 km or the New Moon route which is 104km.
-There will also be a Mini Moon route with no access to the food station, which is 70km.
+Yes, you have the option of doing the Mini Moon route, which is 100 km or the Full Moon route which is 150 km.

 What should I bring with me?